G'MIC is a full-featured open-source

 or GraphicsMagick software suites.

-to the image retouching and painting software GIMP, Krita,
+to image editing and painting applications like

 Photoshop,